 Oh yes – food.
 China has amazing food.
 Every time I leave China, the first thing I miss is the food.
 Different parts of the country have very different cuisines, ranging from super spicy food in Sichuan, dim sum in Guangdong, and flavourful meat-heavy dishes in Xinjiang.

-Yes, I’d say China is safe.
+2 – Is it safe to travel to China?: In my opinion, China is safe to travel to.
 In all of my time travelling around China, I’ve never been shown anything but friendliness and curiosity by locals.

 Of course, the same rules as normal still apply here.
 Don’t get too drunk, avoid talking about politics, and just be respectful to people.

 Janurary 2020 Update: There are ongoing protests in Hong Kong, but these do not really affect travellers.
 I was in the city in December, and things are basically normal.
 Avoid large gatherings and you will be fine.